frob/dc2019rtd/content/tips-syntax-loops.md

 >>> notes

+- There is no looping
+  - state is immutable
+  - reassigning a counter
-- There is no looping, You will need to use recursion or Enumerables
+- You will need to use recursion or Enumerables

 >>>